 It is exactly the same with color blindness!

 But before we go any further, I’d like to explain why the phrase color blindness is a misnomer.

-However, if your color vision were not typical, the image above might look more like one of the ones below, depending on the type of color weakness you have:
+However, if your color vision is not typical, the image above might look more like one of the ones below, depending on the type of color weakness you have: